DMan-DP/trello-clone/README.md

 # Trello clone

-Trello clone backend project with NestJs and TypeOrm with PostgreSQL
+Trello clone backend project powered by NestJs and TypeOrm with PostgreSQL

 ## Project setup